hoyangtsai/resume/README.md

 #### CDG - Financial Tech Group

-- Developed widely compatible customer-facing Wechat mobile apps and mini-programs such as gold investment, currency exchange, Tencent co-branded credit card and fund portfolio investment
+- Developed widely compatible customer-facing WeChat mobile apps and mini-programs such as gold investment, currency exchange, Tencent co-branded credit card and fund portfolio investment
 - Developed fund assets management desktop system 1.0 and 2.0 front-ends with Vue which include various charts and complex forms
 - Participated in A/B data management system development from the back-end Nodejs service to the front-end Vue application
 - Maintained the legacy fund assets management system 1.0 served by Java Spring Boot framework and remapped the CI release process from a self-hosted Jenkins to a company-level DevOps [Tencent/BlueKing-CI](https://github.com/Tencent/bk-ci/blob/master/README_EN.md)